 Why should I hire you to edit my business or nonfiction material?

 I love editing.
-(Probably not too many people can actually say that!)
-I have bolstered this passion with an extensive formal training, including a Master of Applied Science in information and communications technology, a Bachelor of Arts in English, and a Bachelor of Science in technical communication.
-I also proactively seek continuing education opportunities that help me stay on top of new developments in my field.
+(Not too many people can actually say that!)
+I have bolstered this passion with an extensive formal training that includes a Master of Applied Science in information and communications technology, a Bachelor of Arts in English, and a Bachelor of Science in technical communication.
+I also seek continuing education opportunities that help me stay on top of new developments in my field.

-Equally important is the fact that I have ten years of experience editing in a variety of fields, which allows me to bring a diverse perspective to your unique subject matter.
+In addition, I have thirteen years of editorial experience in a variety of industries, which allows me to bring a diverse perspective to your unique subject matter.

-I typically offer a per-word rate based on the complexity of the editing project.
-However, per-hour and flat-rate editing contracts are available in certain circumstances.
-Critiquing projects have a flat rate based on document length.
-Once we have discussed your individual requirements, I will gladly provide a quote.
+I typically calculate a per-word rate based on the complexity of the project.
+Per-hour and flat-rate arrangements are available in certain circumstances.
+After we chat about your individual requirements, I will gladly provide a written quote.
 So, let’s open the discussion!
-Contact me

 Why don’t you edit fiction?

 I enjoy reading fiction.
 (Lonesome Dove by Larry McMurtry is my all-time favorite novel.)
 However, my professional focus is on business content, technical documents, nonfiction, and academic research.
 If you are a fiction writer looking for an editor, I strongly suggest using the Editorial Freelancers Association’s Member Directory to find a professional specializing in your genre.